krancce/BuggyZigZagDots/README.md

 # BuggyZigZagDots
-This another build for Dots with zigzag movement implemented.
+This is another build for Dots with zigzag movement implemented.
 But buggy: (